lcsig/Sequence-Searcher/README.md

 ### 3. Fuzzy Matching
-This algorithm allows terms in the sequence to be off by one or two, and it would still match.
+This algorithm allows terms in the sequence to be off by a specific number of terms.
+The results will be ranked according to the number of the dropped terms.

-Also, the results will be ranked according to the number of the dropped terms.
-There are three types of fuzzy matching:
+The fuzzy matching has been enhanced to include:

 #### Fuzzy Matching I
 In this type, one term can be dropped at a time from either the OEIS sequence or/and the input sequence.